Silvia Intxaurrondo

-Silvia Intxaurrondo Alcaine (born 24 October 1979) is a Spanish journalist who works for the state broadcaster Televisión Española as a newscaster on the weekday La hora de La 1 bulletins on La 1.
+Silvia Intxaurrondo Alcaine (born 24 October 1979) is a Spanish journalist who works for the state broadcaster Televisión Española as the co-anchor of the weekday morning show La hora de La 1 on La 1.
 She had previously worked for the television news channel CNN+ in 2005 and again in 2010, for Cuatro in 2006 to 2007 and again from 2012 to 2013, W Radio in Colombia between 2011 and 2012 as well as the regional broadcasters EITB from 2014 to 2015 and Telemadrid between 2017 and 2021.

 Biography

 On 24 October 1979, Intxaurrondo was born in Barakaldo, Spain.
 She had wanted to become a pediatrician but decided against it as she was wary of the negative implications if a child died.
 Intxaurrondo decided to aim for a career in journalism after watching war report bulletins when she was 14 years old.
 She graduated from the University of Navarra with a bachelor's degree in journalism and earned a master's degree in Contemporary Arabic and Islamic Studies at the Autonomous University of Madrid.

 Intxaurrondo began her professional career interning at the radio broadcaster Cadena SER and was assigned to work on the morning programme Hoy por hoy for half a decade with Iñaki Gabilondo starting from 2001.
 She began reading the news on the news television channel CNN+ in 2005.
 For the 2006–2007 Spanish television season, Intxaurrondo was signed to co-read the news on the second edition of the Cuatro programme Noticias Cuatro with Gabilondo.
 She also returned to CNN+ four years later, working as a news editor and co-presenting the current affairs and discussion programme Hoy with Gabilondo in 2010.
 With the situation appearing bleak for television journalism, Intxaurrondo decided to leave the industry for radio.
 In June 2011, she moved to Colombia and joined the staff of W Radio to work on the morning radio programme with Julio Sánchez Cristo.
 Intxaurrondo also worked as a special envoy in Algeria, Colombia, Mexico, Morocco, Palestine, Senegal and Tunisia for W Radio.